 Coronavirus: India reports over 900 deaths, 43,393 new infections in the last 24 hours

-This is a 5.11% increase from the daily infections count recorded on Thursday.
+This is a 5.4% lower from the daily infections count recorded on Thursday.

 India registered 43,393 new cases of Covid-19 in the last 24 hours, taking the country’s tally since the pandemic broke out in January 2020 to 3,07,52,950.
-This is a 5.11% increase from the daily infections count recorded on Thursday.
+This is 5.4% lower from the daily infections count recorded on Thursday.

 The country’s toll rose to 4,05,939 with 911 more deaths recorded in a span of 24 hours.
 The number of active cases in the country stood at 4,58,727.